open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 [Host tracing](https://github.com/dotnet/runtime/blob/edd23fcb1b350cb1a53fa409200da55e9c33e99e/docs/design/features/host-tracing.md#host-tracing)
-can be used to gather the information needed to investigate the problems related to e.g assemblies not being found.
-Set the following environment variables:
+can be used to gather the information needed to investigate the problems related to various issues, like assemblies not being found.
+Set the following environment
+variables:

 ```terminal
 COREHOST_TRACE=1
 COREHOST_TRACEFILE=corehost_verbose_tracing.log
 ```

-and re-run the application to collect the log.
+Then restart the application to collect the logs.

 ## Common issues